-Our aim is to enable those who have reached this worthy age to get more enjoyment from their golf and from membership of the Club, through the competitions, matches, informal games, and other events that the seniors organize.
+Our aim is to enable those who have reached this age to get more enjoyment from their golf and from membership of the Club, through the competitions, matches, informal games, and other events that the seniors organize.

 The section is self supporting and makes a positive contribution to the Club with profits from the Seniors’ Open.